naga-satish/interview-preparation/ETL-ELT.md

    - Fact: Sales (sale_id, date_key, product_key, customer_key, amount, quantity)
    - Dimensions: Date, Product, Customer, Store

-3. **What is a snowflake schema and how does it differ from a star schema?**
+### 3. What is a snowflake schema and how does it differ from a star schema?

    Snowflake schema is a normalized version of star schema where dimension tables are normalized into multiple related tables.